sciZer0/7/v/README.md

 The U blockchain, being **highly-decentralized** and having strong **unchangeable fundamentals**, is simultaneously

 * **highly-sustainable** (extremely-hard, at best impossible, to harm or stop),
-* **highly-just** (with over 100 million people EQUALLY owning the blockchain's native token, providing the best-ever Gini coefficient)
+* **highly-just** (with over 1 billion people EQUALLY owning the blockchain's native token, providing the best-ever Gini coefficient)
-* **highly-democratic** (with over 100 million voters EQUALLY owning the blockchain's governance token)
+* **highly-democratic** (with over 1 billion voters EQUALLY owning the blockchain's governance token)
 * **highly-efficient** (tens of times more efficient than the most efficient blockchains)
-* **with the unique advanced native token** having the perspective to become the most valuable asset in the financial world — specifically, **with the permissionless, cheapest-to-globally-transfer token with both  powerfully-decreasing total-supply and governance power**.
+* **with the unique advanced native token** having the perspective to become the most valuable asset in the financial world — specifically, **with the permissionless, cheapest-to-globally-transfer token with both  powerfully-decreasing total-supply**.

-The U blockchain also provides extremely-generous incentives to the early blockchain contributors, and also highly-generous incentives to each of its contributors in general.
+The U blockchain also provides **extremely-generous incentives** to the early blockchain contributors, and also highly-generous incentives to each of its contributors in general.

-At best, the blockchain might be the 1st one to achieve the market capitalization of at least **$20 trillion**, and allow about **100 million people** from around the world to make life-changing money from investing NO MONEY, also allowing **billions of people** to  benefit from it.
+At best, the blockchain might be the 1st one to achieve the market capitalization of at least **$20 trillion**, and allow about **1 billion people** from around the world to make life-changing money from investing NO MONEY, also allowing **billions of people** to  benefit from it.

 The narrative defined by the blockchain also involves the use of Soul-Bound Tokens (SBTs) and Zero-Knowledge (ZK) technologies.

-Last but not Least

-But what might be the long-run moat of the blockchain?

-The moat might only be the thing that it might be extremely-hard for competitors to surpass the blockchain in each key aspect.